-In the spirit of our guiding philosophy of Kyosei – living and working together for the common good - over the last 13 years, Canon Oceania has supported over 75 schools, not-for-profits and community groups with almost $400,000.
+For the last 14 years, in the spirit of Canon’s guiding philosophy of Kyosei – living and working together for the common good – Canon has supported over 80 schools, not-for-profits and community groups with more than $400,000.